igordejanovic/parglare/docs/grammar_language.md

 assert prod.label == 'My Label'
 ```

-Meta-data defined on the rule level can be overriden on the production level.
+Meta-data defined on the rule level can be overridden on the production level.
 Also, rule can be specified multiple times.
 Propagation of each rule meta-data
 is done only to the productions specified in the rule.